 Upper Kachess River Restoration

-When settlers constructed damns in the upper Yakima Basin without fish passage in the early part of the 20th century, lake and river ecosystems were profoundly impacted.
+When settlers constructed dams in the upper Yakima Basin without fish passage in the early part of the 20th century, lake and river ecosystems were profoundly impacted.
 One species that was particularly affected was bull trout.
 These dams isolated headwater populations of bull trout from one another on a local and regional scale.
 Furthermore, the dams stopped salmon, an important food source for bull trout, from returning to these systems.
 Many of these bull trout populations, including the upper Kachess River population, are in decline.
-To this end, this project aims to identify key actions we can take to protect this population before they disappear.
+To this end, this project aims to improve migratory, spawning, and habitat conditions for this population this population before they disappear.

 Project Details